Austen McDougal

 austenm@princeton.edu

 I am a postdoctoral research associate at Princeton University’s Center for Human Values with the Princeton Project in Philosophy and Religion.
-I recently received my Ph.D. in Philosophy from Stanford University with a dissertation on ethics and moral psychology; prior to that, I received an A.B. in Philosophy with a certificate in Computer Science from Princeton.
+I recently received my Ph.D. in Philosophy from Stanford University with a dissertation on ethics and moral psychology.

 My research pulls on an age-old thread that says ethics is fundamentally, albeit not exclusively, about the heart.
 In particular, motives for acting have intrinsic significance independent of outcome: being for what matters (motives) is just as important to ethics as bringing about what matters (outcomes).
-A major worry for my view is that (as many philosophers think) motives can be controlled only indirectly by managing them.
-I argue to the contrary that agents enjoy a basic form of control over motives, and it is this that facilitates voluntary control over actions in the first place.
-I am especially interested in the grounds for more compassionate ways of being oriented toward others: for showing attention, grace, and love even when these might not be deserved.
+I also argue that agency is basically about deciding your motives and only derivatively about voluntary control over your actions.
+A number of my recent projects explore the grounds for more compassionate ways of being oriented toward others: for showing attention, grace, and love even when these might not be deserved.

-My background plays an important role in my philosophical temperament.
-As a Mexican-American, I have found teaching Latin American philosophy especially rewarding.
-I suspect that being raised in a bicultural family, with a Mexican mother and an American father, is also partly responsible for my tendency toward conciliatory frameworks like dualism within philosophy.
-In addition, Christian themes influence my interests in philosophy of religion and metaethics.
-Lastly, my experience with software development informs reflections on the importance of the heart in the context of technology and AI.
+My background plays an important role in my philosophical temperament and teaching.
+As a Mexican-American, I have found teaching Latin American philosophy quite rewarding.
+I suspect that being raised in a bicultural family is also partly responsible for my tendency toward conciliatory frameworks (like the dualism of being for and bringing about that I defend in ethics).
+My experience with software development informs reflections on the importance of the heart in the context of technology and AI.
+Finally, Christian themes influence my interests in philosophy of religion and metaethics.